suzukiplan/fcs80/README.md

 Please incorporate the [modules under the src directory of this repository](./src) into your project.

+> Since all FCS80 emulator modules are provided in C++ header files (hpp), there is no need to add the modules to be compiled to the project.
+> In other words, you can incorporate them by simply adding a reference to the include path (-I option in clang++ or include_directories in cmake) as a minimum support method.

 ### 6-2.
 How to use the FCS80 emulator

 ```c++